Rumble in the Bronx: Critical response

 In a 1995 review for the Hong Kong Film Critics Society, Stephen Teo panned the film as "at best, an average Jackie Chan picture."
 He noted that despite the final hovercraft set piece, the action "is offset by the comedy underpinnings of the thin plot."
+In 1996, Asiaweek placed Rumble in the Bronx in its list of best films for that year.

 The film was featured in a 2015 video essay by Every Frame A Painting, calling attention to the fact that the movie was shot in Vancouver despite being set in the Bronx, where no mountain ranges are visible.